pixelmeet/ClearClaim/README.md

 ## Extending the Data Model
-1) Update `lib/database/types.ts` with new fields or interfaces.
+1) Update the relevant type files in `types/` directory with new fields or interfaces.
 2) Implement the changes in each adapter file (`supabase.ts`, `mongodb.ts`, `firebase.ts`).
 3) Update server actions and UI where needed.